 Patties or Links?

 I didn’t have any sausage casings, so I formed the sausage into patties by hand for our dinner and froze the rest to use later.
 If you wish to make links, you’ll need casings and an attachment for your grinder that funnels the ground meat into the casings.
 It doesn’t look difficult to do, but I tend to prefer patties.
 You can also fry the sausage without forming it into patties or links.
-Leftover sausage crumbles are great in spaghetti sauce, lasagna, stir fries, or scrambled eggs.
+Leftover sausage crumbles are great in spaghetti sauce, lasagna, stir-fries, or with scrambled eggs.

 Cooking On a Wood Stove

 Since we heat our house with wood in the winter, and the fire was already nice and hot, I put my cast iron pan on the wood stove to save electricity.
 This helps make up for the fact that I used the electric grinder!
 There was enough room for the stock pot and the cast iron pan both, so the duck/chicken stock simmered away while the sausage cooked.
-You may need to add more wood or open the damper if the fire isn’t hot enough, or close the damper down a bit if the pan is too hot.
+You may need to add more wood or open the damper if the fire isn’t hot enough or close the damper down a bit if the pan is too hot.

-You can freeze any extra sausage and use within 6 months.
+You can freeze any extra sausage and use it within 6 months.
 Vacuum seal the bags for best results (I used the regular zip freezer bags and used the meat up quickly) if the meat will be frozen for more than a few weeks.
-You can also form patties, freeze on a cookie sheet, and then place in a freezer bag.
+You can also form patties, freeze them on a cookie sheet, and then place them in a freezer bag.